massinaa/NTA/README.md

-# NTA-chat-app
+ NTA-chat-app
-Chat application with nodejs monfodb javafx
+Chat application with nodejs mongoDB JavaFX. it will be great.